 When you’re new to the role, the temptation is often to answer your team’s questions for them.
 You might be the person with the most practical experience and the most technical knowledge.
 So, it can feel easier just to hand your team what they need on a plate.
 But you don’t always need to be the team’s saviour, galloping in on a white horse and fixing their problems.

 The adage about teaching a man to fish really applies here.
 Giving people the tools to do things for themselves takes a little longer the first couple of occasions, but it’ll save you time in the long run.

 Landing the best tech talent isn’t just about the compensation package.
 Money is not the prime motivator for many of today’s new generation of tech workers.
 They want to work on exciting projects, towards a greater mission, and space to make their mark.
 As a team leader, you’re in a great position to be able to offer a chance at all those things.

 If you’re focusing on offering tailored support, empowering your team, and leading rather than commanding, then you’re already well on the way to cultivating a culture that attracts and retains people.

-Currently CIO at niche IT staffing firm Pearson Frank, Mark Hill has 25 years of experience in delivering complex mission-critical technology across both the capital markets and broader financial services sectors.
+Currently CIO at niche IT staffing firm FRG Technology Consulting, Mark Hill has 25 years of experience in delivering complex mission-critical technology across both the capital markets and broader financial services sectors.